22 years PPE manufacturing - OEM/ODM - Quote in 24 hours - Global shipping

 Basic Scaffolding PPE Set

-• Full body harness with shock-absorbing lanyard
+• Full body harness with shock-absorbing lanyard or SRL matched to the scaffold and anchor plan

 • Safety helmet with chin strap retention

-• Heavy-duty work gloves with grip pads
+• Heavy-duty work gloves with grip pads or cut/impact protection

 • Anti-slip safety boots with ankle support

-• Tool lanyards (rated for tool weight)
+• Tool lanyards rated for tool weight

 Safety Standards to Consider